|

 not reading an assignment to answer questionsbut reading together to comprehend and to enjoy the learning.

-In Tutoring Matters: Everything You Wanted to Know about How to Tutor by Jerome Rabow, Tiffani Chin, and Nima Fahimian (Temple University Press, 1999), the authors note that most tutors have a series of normal fears and anxieties when entering schools:
+From Tutoring Matters: Everything You Wanted to Know about How to Tutor by Jerome Rabow, Tiffani Chin, and Nima Fahimian (Temple University Press, 1999),

 o Will the students like me?